whtsao/Floating-PMTLD-MEL-BEM/README.md

 # PMTLD-in-waves

+Developed by Wen-Huai Tsao at LSU-CE Feb.
+2022

 Description:

 Two-dimensional fluid-structure interaction problem of a water tank filled with porous media installed on a rectangle floating platform in waves.